 Free online Blood Pressure Calculator to find out the optimal blood pressure by age.
-We also have an easy to use Blood Press Chart by Age and many tips for successfully fights against high blood pressure.
+We also have an easy-to-use Blood Press Chart by Age and many tips to successfully fight against high blood pressure.

 You only need to give your age and click Calculate to see the recommended blood pressure for your age which you can compare your measured blood pressure parameters (to understand the blood pressure numbers, and the meaning of the first and second number, read the sections below).
 Regarding the calculation, we use the recommendation of the American Heart Association and also other relevant sources to give you an estimate.
 Don’t forget that if you experience any of the symptoms below and/or your blood pressure is above / below normal, you need to consult your doctor immediately and get tested to determine the best course of action.
 The Blood Pressure Calculator is not a substitute for consulting your doctor personally.

 2. What are the two recorded blood pressurenumbers mean?

 • The first number is always the Systolic blood pressure which indicates how much pressure your blood is exerting against your artery walls when the heartbeats.